Syrian Arab Navy (Ba'athist Syria): Russian base in Tartus

-Tartus hosts a Soviet-era naval supply and maintenance base, under a 1971 agreement with Syria.
+Tartus hosted a Soviet-era naval supply and maintenance base, under a 1971 agreement with Syria.
 The base was established during the Cold War to support the Soviet Navy fleet in the Mediterranean Sea.
 Since Russia forgave Syria three-fourths of its $13.4 billion Soviet-era debt and became its main arms supplier, the two countries have conducted talks about allowing Russia to develop and enlarge its naval base, so that Russia can strengthen its naval presence in the Mediterranean.
 Amid Russia's deteriorating relations with the West, because of the 2008 Russo-Georgian War and plans to deploy a US missile defense shield in Poland, President Assad agreed to the port's conversion into a permanent Middle East base for Russia's nuclear-armed warships.
 Since 2009, Russia has been renovating the Tartus naval base and dredging the port to allow access for its larger naval vessels.

 Following the fall of the Assad regime, the agreement was cancelled by the Syrian transitional government and Russia began withdrawing its forces from Syria through the Tartus naval base, though a convoy coming from the Khmeimim Air Base was reportedly denied entry by Syrian troops on 10 February 2025.
 According to the United Kingdom Ministry of Defence negotiations between the Russia and the new Syrian government over the Khmeimim and Tartus military bases are "almost certainly ongoing," but the UK MoD notes that Moscow is in a weaker bargaining position due several factors including sheltering the former Syrian president Bashar al-Assad.